GROWTH INTELLIGENCE PRIVACY NOTICE

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 Direct interactions.
-You may give us your Identity Data, Contact Data and Marketing and Communications Data by corresponding with us at industry events [or other events], by phone, by email or by filling in forms on our website.
+You may give us your Identity Data, Contact Data and Marketing and Communications Data by corresponding with us at industry events, by phone, by email or by filling in forms on our website.
 This includes personal data you provide when:

 – You give us your business card so that we may contact you;